AJ0721/SpringSoftSkillz/README.md

 Tomcat 10.1

 3.Database Setup:
-Use the 'springMVC_softskillz_forumDB' file to set up the database required for the project.
+Use the 'springMVC_softskillz_DB' file to set up the database required for the project.
 This file contains all the necessary SQL scripts.

 -create a database in sql server named 'softskillzdb' -create all the tables and insert corresponding data